NikhilJha42/cloud-computing-AWS/documentation/Networking_VPC_Architecture_in_AWS.md

 - Network Access Control List
 - Acts as a firewall for incoming traffic in and out of sunet/s.
 - Similar to a security group in some ways, but has many differences.

+## Creating and using Amazon VPC

+### Creating VPC
+- Navigate to the VPC console on AWS, and the Your VPCs tab.
+- Standard naming convention: `group-yourname-vpc`.
+- Set the CIDR to 10.0.0.0/16.
+- Create the VPC.

+### Creating an Internet Gateway
+- Navigate to the Internet Gateways Tab
+- Create internet gateway
+- Standard naming convention `group-yourname-ig-public`
+- It is important to state in the name that this is public, to distinguish from private gateways.
+- Create the internet gateway.

+### Creating a subnet

+- Navigate to Subnets Tab.
+- Create Subnet
+- Select the VCP you made earlier.
+- Standard naming convention `group-yourname-sb-testing`
+- `No preference` for availability zone.
+- Add your CIDR.
+- Create subnet.